iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/JOE_OS.md

 _[Sent at 08:48 PM]_

 **JOE**<br>
-I actively harassed him ofc XD
+I actively harassed him ofc XD<br>
 We know each other pretty well now.
 Should I get him in this chat?<br>
 _[Sent at 08:48 PM]_